Fiber Optic Testing

 For a full, in-depth overview of testing, including the difference between absolute vs relative measurements, full details on testing procedures, and more, please refer to the Fiber Optic Association Guidelines.
 We include these instructions with all kits.
 The below is a basic overview based on those guidelines.

-What am I measuring?
+Testing Procedure: What am I measuring?

 Insertion loss is the measurement in decibels (dB) of optical power lost in transmission over a cable and any attached connectors or splices.

 What do I need in order to test?

 - Most importantly, you need a testing kit.
 Cleerline testing kits include an Optical Light Source and Optical Power Meter.
 The light source has two laser light outputs: one at 850/1300 nanometers (nm) for multimode fibers, and one at 1310/1550 nm for single mode.

 - Note that the laser does not operate at visible wavelengths.
 To avoid eye damage, do not look into optical light sources at any time.
 The power meter measures output power and provides the loss measurement in dB.

 - Reference cables must match the cable type under test.
 If testing a single mode cable, use a single mode reference cable.
 For multimode fiber, utilize a multimode reference cable.
 Reference cables link the light source to the power meter and are used to reference the power meter to 0 dB.
 Without this calibration, tests will not be valid.
 The reference cable is also required during testing for all loss measurements.